medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/patient-deduplication.md

 # Patient Deduplication Architectures

-As we discuss in this [blog post,](/blog/patient-deduplication) deduplicating patient records from multiple sources is a nuanced workflow.
+Deduplicating patient records from multiple sources is a nuanced workflow.
 We've put together this this guide to go over the basics of merging patient records, and review some of the most important technical design considerations when building a patient deduplication pipeline.

 We've organized the guide as follows: